 Leiston town centre is a sustainable town which people use on a weekly basis.
 In comparison, Aldeburgh and Southwold are local tourist towns.
 Many locals from the tourist towns come to Leiston to carry out their weekly shopping.
 This project wants to increase the footfall to the town, creating a truly sustainable high street for local residents as well as tourists.

 Alongside increasing footfall to the centre, this project also hopes to attract new retailers to the high street.
 Leiston is an attractive town in which to open a retail space, with people visiting the high street from the surrounding areas such as Aldeburgh and Southwold.

-A new sustainable shop has recently opened in part of the development site area; Leiston CLT expects to build upon this.
+A new retail outlets have recently opened in part of the development site area; Leiston CLT expects to build upon this, encouraging economic growth.

 A key part of the project is affordable housing.
 This is predominantly for local people, encouraging them to live and work in the Leiston area.
 It will initially involve promoting new housing to local people, and then in the longer term advising residents in respect to available housing and providing information on maintenance etc.

 The success of the project will in part be due to engaging local businesses.
 This will be for both support and fundraising opportunities while keeping them up to date with the development and its progress.
-The CLT will also encourage local incentive schemes such as loyalty discount cards.
+The CLT will also encourage local incentive schemes such as Click It

 We want to help Leiston develop and evolve, making the town a better place for our residents and visitors.
 Help us to do so.

-The CLT has already engaged the local youth group as part of the church garden project.
-It aims to build upon this, working with local groups and projects to build interest in the project and work together on smaller projects.
+The CLT has already engaged the local youth group as part of the Church Square project.
+We aims to build upon this, working with local groups and projects to build interest in town centre regeneration and work together on smaller improvement projects.